MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/windows-foundation-iunknown.md

 ### Parameters
 `to`
 A reference to a value to receive the requested interface.
+Can be a null reference.

 ### Return value
 A **com_ptr** referencing the requested interface, or a strongly-typed smart pointer for the requested interface (either declared by C++/WinRT or by a third party), if the requested interface is supported, otherwise `null` (the `auto`-returning overload) or `false` (the `bool`-returning overload).

+If `to` is a null reference, returns `null` or `false`.

 ## IUnknown::operator bool
 Checks whether or not the **IUnknown** object is referencing an interface.
 If the **IUnknown** object is not referencing an interface, then it is logically null; otherwise it is logically not null.